Chpetrou/EuroCoinCollection/README.md

 _Copyright © 2021 Chpetrou.
 All rights reserved._

 ### Related resources
-  - [European Central Bank Website](https://www.ecb.europa.eu/euro/coins/html/index.en.html) - Describes all the Euro coins and the countries that use them.
+  - [European Central Bank Website](https://www.ecb.europa.eu/euro/coins/html/index.en.html) - Information about all the Euro coins and the countries that use them.